fortify/sample-parser/README.md

   - There is a high probability that your plugin will also be compatible with 17.20 - however, due to significant improvements and validations added in SSC 17.20, you must be prepared to test your plugin with SSC/PluginFramework 17.20 and update your plugin to be compatible if needed.

 TODOS:
+  - Update the plugin metadata section after the pluginmetadata specification is finalized. (also update the plugin manifest in plugin-api_1.0 to help developers avoid validations failure with SSC_17.20/plugin-api_1.1)
   - make additional improvements to structure.
   - remove extraneous configuration details that can cause confusion for future debugging such as customization of plugin folders/log paths.